 Early in life, Sam RB was draw to songwriting in an attempt to make sense of the world.
 On leaving school she was forced to step back from her music.
 While she continued to write, songs came alive behind closed doors and were seldom shared.
 It took 21 years for Sam RB to find her way back to the music, the catalyst being her debut album ‘Seems I Might Be Human’.

 Following its release in late 2010, she found herself on Queen Street busking to cover some of the post production costs.
-Unexpectedly finding a place her music was accepted, Sam RB has continued busking and now funded and self released her second album, ‘Queen Street Acoustics’.
+Unexpectedly finding a place her music was readily accepted, Sam RB continued busking and has now funded and self released her second album, ‘Queen Street Acoustics’.
 She says,

 “Every person that has bought my debut album, coined or simply smiled as they walked past – you have supported my work and made this 2nd album possible.
-Heartfelt thanks to you all, you make it possible for me to dream”
+Heartfelt thanks to you all”

-‘Queen Street Acoustics’ was developed on Queen Street and captures the wonderful and life-changing transition, from being house-bound to performing live hundreds of times every year on the streets of Auckland.
+‘Queen Street Acoustics’ was developed on Queen Street and captures the wonderful and life-changing transition, from being house-bound to performing live hundreds of times every year.

 There are 14 tracks on the album and four of them are co-written,” Sam says.
 “Two tracks had lyrics written by Mike Chunn (Split Enz) and two by US songwriter Jemi Blue, and I absolutely loved composing the music and working with their words.”